 - Saves you money: You’ll probably invest in some nursing bras and tops, but overall, breastfeeding saves you so much money.
 A pump, pump parts, and bottles are just plain expensive.

 - Nothing to pack: You can leave your house with just your boobs.
-It’ll be impossible to forget your baby’s food.
+Forgetting your baby’s food will be impossible.

 - No waiting: If your baby is hungry, you can feed her right then and there.
 You and your baby never have to wait for a bottle to be warmed up, which is especially great for nighttime feedings.